niko97320/misc-IFM/README.md

 # misc-IFM
-different script and programms used in the IFM lab
+different scripts and programs used in the IFM lab